Erikcwill/PokedexProject/README.md

 # PokedexProject

-A pokemon game made by a fan.
-This is my first programming project done completely by myself, during my study phase.
-I used Jquery and JS technologies
+My first programming project, a fan-made Pokemon game created during my study phase using jQuery and JS Technologies inspired by the original Pokedex.
+The gameplay involves guessing one of the four most famous starter Pokemon based on their silhouette.
+Players can choose from the available options to see if they guessed correctly in each round.
+Although I faced challenges during development, I learned valuable skills.